OpenHelix-Team/LLaVA-VLA/README.md

     --report_to_wandb_run_name your_run_name
 ```

+Below is an explanation of the most commonly adjusted training parameters：
+- num_train_epochs：	Size of action discretization bins.
+- per_device_train_batch_size:Training batch size per GPU.
+- image_aspect_ratio:Image processing method.
+- num_train_epochs:otal number of training rounds.

-## 🔬Evaluation
+## 🔬 Evaluation
 <a id="evaluation"></a>
-start model server on you own port(here is 9097)，
-CUDA_VISIBLE_DEVICES specifies the number of GPUs (e.g., if you have two GPUs, it would be 0,1).
+In one Terminal window (e.g., in tmux), run the robot server:
 ```bash
 bash  yourpath/vlas/scripts/server/start_multi_server.sh
 ```
+tart model server on you own port(here is 9097)，
+CUDA_VISIBLE_DEVICES specifies the number of GPUs (e.g., if you have two GPUs, it would be 0,1).
 start_multi_server.sh

-start calvin client
+In a third Terminal window, run the LLaVA-VLA policy evaluation script:
 ```bash
 bash yourpath/calvin/calvin_models/calvin_agent/evaluation/evaluate_policy_multiserver.sh

 ```
 evaluate_policy_multiserver.sh

-## 🙏Acknowledgement
+## 🙏 Acknowledgement
 <a id="acknowledgement"></a>
 The development of LLaVA-VLA has been built upon a strong foundation laid by previous work, and we have drawn great inspiration from numerous outstanding open-source projects in the field.
 We sincerely thank these projects and the dedicated developers behind them.

-## ✉️Contact
+## ✉️ Contact
 <a id="contact"></a>
 If you have any questions about the code, please contact your@gmail.com